How to Contribute to Code Development

 New interfaces and drivers that extend platform support.
-New tools, interfaces and drivers that enlarge the platform technologies and services that OpenNebula can interface with are published on the Add-ons catalog.
+New tools, interfaces and drivers that broaden the platform technologies and services that OpenNebula can interface with are published on the Add-ons catalog.
 These may be incorporated into the main OpenNebula distribution after an incubation process.
-Visit our Add-on section for more information about how to contribute new Add-ons or contribute to an existing Add-on.
+Visit our Add-on section for more information about how to contribute new Add-ons or contribute to an existing Add-on

 Licensing and Copyright